ee07kkr/BoilerTemplate/README.md

 # BoilerTemplate
 Template for python code
-# GiffGaff Assignment - Karan Rewari
+# Assignment - Karan Rewari

 Please create a virtual environment in python 3 and install the requirements.txt file.